poum/cucumber-json2report/README.md

 ## For the impatients

-1. get cucumber-json2report
+1. get cucumber-json2report zip and unzip it anywhere
-2. get sencha extjs 4.1.1a on http://www.sencha.com/products/extjs/download/ (dual Gnu GPL v3 and commercial license)
-3. extract it and link it as `extjs` in the `js` sub directory
-4. put your json cucumber report in `data` sub directory (supposing it's name is `cucumber.json`)
+2. optionnally, put your json cucumber report in `data` sub directory (supposing it's name is `cucumber.json`)
-5. open in your browser (only firefox for the moment) the `index.html` file with this url: file:///path/to/cucumber-json2report/index.html
+3. open in your browser (only firefox for the moment) the `quickstart.html` file with this url: file:///path/to/cucumber-json2report/quickstart.html
-6. play around and enjoy
+4. play around and enjoy

 Notice: works only with Firefox for the moment, due probably to more restrictive security policy in other browser (XHR).